 Other things that might differentiate UX designers from UI designers are the product they’re working on.
 While UI tends to focus on digital aspects, UX designers’ fields are not limited to the digital element, such as websites and applications.
 They can also be working for physical products by applying the same principle for digital products.

 Essential Elements for UX Designers

 UX designers’ objective is to make the product user-friendly.
-To accomplish this goal, UX designers will do everything from user research and persona to user testing, prototypes, and wireframes.
+They will do everything from user research and persona to user testing, prototypes, and wireframes.
 UX designers will usually do and follow through these steps:

 - Empathize with end-users.
 UX designers need to prioritize the end-users and represent them throughout the design making process.

 - Define end users’ desires.
-Begin from the specified product as well as understanding the possible upcoming struggles.
+Begin from the specified product as well as understand the possible upcoming struggles.

 - Ideate solutions by highlighting ideas that are most effective regarding the business goals, budget, and deadline.